 \section{Conclusion}

-Entanglement produced at the different stages of quantum information processing play a significant role to achieve quantum advantages.
-To implement a quantum algorithm, a quantum circuit has to be designed which is composed of a set of gates, represented by unitary operators.
-The entangling power of a fixed quantum gate can be defined as the average or the maximum entanglement created upon action on the set of product states.
-In case of unitary operators acting on multipartite separable states, genuinely multipartite entangled (GME) states can, in general, be produced, thereby demonstrating their entangling capability.
-However, there can be different classes of separable states in a multipartite domain including fully separable states which have no entanglement in any bipartition, and states having some entanglement present in one of the bipartitions.
+Entanglement generated at various stages of quantum information processing tasks plays a central role in enabling quantum advantages.
+To implement a quantum algorithm, a quantum circuit must be designed, consisting of a sequence of quantum gates represented by unitary operators.
+The entangling power of a fixed quantum gate can be defined as the average or maximum amount of entanglement it produces when acting on a set of product states.
+For unitary operators acting on multipartite separable states, genuinely multipartite entangled (GME) states can, in general, be created, thereby revealing their entangling capability.
+However, in the multipartite setting, there exist different classes of separable states, including fully separable states, which contain no entanglement in any bipartition, and separable states having entanglement in at least one bipartition.

-In literature, entangling power of a unitary operator in a multipartite system was determined by its entanglement generation capability in its reduced subsystems or in all of its bipartitions \cite{Scott04, Linowski_2020}.
+In literature, the entangling power of a unitary operator in a multipartite system was determined by its entanglement generation capability in its reduced subsystems or in all of its bipartitions \cite{Scott04, Linowski_2020}.
 Going beyond this conventional approach, we quantified multipartite entangling power of a given unitary operator via its potential to create genuine multipartite entangled outputs after the action on multipartite separable states.
 We proposed that the way the operators act on various classes of separable states can be utilized to introduce the concept of hierarchies among those operators.
-To make the hierarchies meaningful, we suggested that the sets of states on which the maximization is performed should ideally be disjoint.
-We also proved that the entangling power is invariant under the local unitary transformations.
+To make the hierarchies meaningful, we suggested that the sets of states on which the maximization is performed should ideally be disjoint. { We also proved features of this multipartite entangling power including its invariance under the local unitary transformations.}